 - Determine the specific type of content you want to deliver to each target audience.

-Create Compelling Lead Magnets
+Create Lead Magnets

 Your lead magnet should have life-changing value for the prospect — ideally, something they can use immediately, quickly, and benefit from instantly.